 One of the things that the Drupal community has learned in the last few weeks is that our current governance structures aren’t working in several ways.
 Having spent a lot of time at DrupalCon talking about these issues I figured I share a few initial thoughts for those working on our new processes.

 My great aunt put it into perspective during one of the long discussions about change.
-When my wife asked her for her opinion of then pending proposal she just responded that it didn’t matter much to her as long as it worked for those willing to take leadership roles at the moment.
+When my wife asked her for her opinion about a then pending proposal she responded that it didn’t matter much to her as long as it worked for those willing to take leadership roles at the moment.

 So as the Drupal community grows through a process to change our leadership structure here are the things I think it is important for all of us to remember.